Fbullman/Final_Ski_Resort/README.md

 the resorts to facilitate data connections later on.
 Further the list of resorts was updates with coordinate information taken from Wikipedia, and cross referenced with a region map of the state.

-Potential opportunities to analyze this data include creating yearly averages of ski visit data across the state, and for each region.
-The data points themselves can also be graphed to visualize the data.
-Comparisons of each resort of interest vs. the rest of the resorts in the state could be benfical in identifying trends.
-James can begin working on graphing this data this weekened (1/21 to 1/23).

 Otherwise, the data is fairly clean to begin with.
 In fact, furhter additions to this data could be helpful to gain furhter insight.
 The data however can and should be filtered down to only reflect the resorts of interest.
 On this, when viewing the data, certain resorts do not make for good analysis subjects.
 For instance, the Marshall ski resort closed in 2003.
 Therefore, further analysis can be excluded for this resort.